By Sari Pietikäinen, Alexandra Jaffe, Helen Kelly-Holmes, Nik Coupland

 ABOUT THE REVIEWER:

-Claus D. Pusch earned his PhD from Freiburg University (Germany) with a study on Gascony Occitan morphosyntax and now teaches Romance linguistics at that same university.
+ABOUT THE REVIEWER Claus D. Pusch earned his PhD from Freiburg University (Germany) with a study on Gascony Occitan morphosyntax and now teaches Romance linguistics at that same university.
 His research interests include pragmatically-driven language change and the pragmatics-morphosyntax interface, corpus linguistics, and the sociolinguistics of Romance minority languages.
 He currently works on a 'habilitation' thesis on Romance imperative and prohibitive constructions in a grammaticalization perspective.